"The Seven Precepts"

 In globalism every place eventually resembles every other place.

-The Seventh Precept is calm disavowal of globalism and humanism.
+The Seventh Precept is calm or quiet disavowal of globalism and humanism.